Preventive Health: Medical Checkups and Screenings That Can Save Your Life

 Preventive Care in Older Adults

-With aging, screening becomes even more important:
+With aging, screening becomes even more important as early detection preserves independence and quality of life.

 - Cardiovascular risk assessment